This page recounts our own efforts to control the interior

 Use "Ctrl" and tap "+" for larger text.

-** My first thought: it seems an easy engineering task to design cars with ventilators --both low in the doors and high near the roofs, such that air convection would flow in proportion to the interior heat build up.
+** My first thought: it seems a do-able engineering assignment to design cars with ventilation --both low in the doors and high near the roofs, such that air convection would flow in proportion to the interior heat build up.

-* Going a step further: how about a switched option of thermostatically controlled forced ventilation?
-Car interiors are a small space and a modern muffin fan takes very little power --compared to the capacity of a vehicle battery.
+* Presumably, this would involve a switch-off-able option for the thermostatically controlled forced ventilation, but only with a warning for doing so.
+Although the heat gain of a closed car can be ferocious, car interiors are a small space and modern muffin fans take very little power --compared to the capacity of a vehicle battery.

-* Unfortunately, our next car (purchased used --a 2008 Suzuki) had a lighter socket that turned off with the ignition --plus the doors can't be (electrically) locked with with accessory power left on.
+* Unfortunately, our next car (a bargain priced, used, 2008 Suzuki) had a lighter socket that turned off with the ignition --plus the doors can't be (electrically) locked with with accessory power left on.
 Consequently, we bought a "jumper box" (a lightweight portable battery unit with an internal charger) from an auto supply store --that has a cigarette lighter type receptacle (above photo).
-That way there's no concern about running a car's marginal battery down (even though the fan takes but trivial power).
+That way there's no concern about running down the car's battery.
+(The fan only takes half an amp).

-* In order to be very sure this arrangement would work in our Suzuki, I troubled to graph the results.
+* In order to be very sure this arrangement would work in our Suzuki, I got ready to graph the results.

 * If you try this idea, be sure to prove to yourself that it and your methods work (in your car) before putting a pet at risk.
 (We just never leave little kids alone in the car --right?)
 When satisfied of its effectiveness, be sure to place a clearly written notice (or two) where concerned people will see it --stating that the dog is cool and comfortable.
 Include your cell phone number to use --in case anyone thinks otherwise --lest some do-gooder or policeman busts a side window in order to liberate your dog.